bpsm/edn-java/README.md

 ### Tagged Values

 By default, handlers are provided automatically for `#inst` and `#uuid`, which return a `java.util.Date` and a `java.util.UUID` respectively.
-Tagged values with an unrecognized tag are mapped to `bpsm.edn.TaggedValue`.
+Tagged values with an unrecognized tag are mapped to `us.bpsm.edn.TaggedValue`.

 #### Customizing the parsing of instants